TranHBach/cursorYolo/Readme.md

-This is a script to automatically run Cursor MCP and command
+This is a script to automatically run Cursor MCP and command.
+You'll need to run the `install.sh` script again after update Cursor

 ### Usage:
 - Run `install.sh`